jerrychong25/AndroidApp/HandCycleApp/1.0.5/README.md

 ## License

-This project base code is originally provided by Udacity's Android Basics: Data Storage Course Leads Katherine Kuan and Jessica Lin.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.